Darah202/fairytale-sound-effects/README.md

 #### Authors: Emma Mascillaro, Rucha Dave

 ## **Project Summary**:
-This repository contains our 2022 Software Design Final project which
+This repository contains our 2022 Software Design Final project.

+This interactive application uses Speech Recognition to play sound effects as a user reads a story out loud.
+Audio data is collected as a user speaks and is transcribed to text using Google's Speech Recognition API.

+Some challenges faced in this

+What your application does,
+Why you used the technologies you used,
+Some of the challenges you faced and features you hope to implement in the future.

 ## **Instructions:**